takari/team-book/40-lifecycle.md

 The Takari lifecycle allows you to make the compilation of your sources stricter regarding the usage of dependencies and the packages in dependencies.

-The Maven Compiler Plugin adds all packages from the dependencies to the compilation and test compilations classpaths taking the rules for `scope` into account.
+The Maven compiler plugin adds all packages from the dependencies to the compilation and test compilation classpaths taking the rules for `scope` into account.
 This means that even internal classes of a dependency, that are not meant to be used become available and can be used.

 In addition it adds all the transitive dependencies of the declared dependencies to the classpath.
 While this behaviour is convenient to some degree, more complex projects experience effects that are considered surprising due to this rule.
 E.g. a project can declare a simple dependency with a large tree of transitive dependencies and developers can start using these classes without explicitly declaring the dependencies.
-When this project is then used and unwanted transitive dependencies in the consuming project are excluded to produce smaller deployment components like a smaller WAR file with less footprint in terms of startup time, contained components to manage regarding security and license characteristics and so on.
+When this project is then used potentially unwanted transitive dependencies appear in the consuming project.
+This causes larger deployment components like a larger WAR file with bigger footprint in terms of startup time, contained components to manage regarding security and license characteristics and so on.

-The Takari lifecycle introduces a new configuration parameter called `accessRulesViolation` , which is set to `ignore` by default.
+The Takari lifecycle introduces a new configuration parameter called `accessRulesViolation`, which is set to `ignore` by default.
 You can activate it by setting it to `warn` or `error` in the plugin configuration.
 In addition you need to use the `jdt` compiler: